actuator/7-Eleven-Bluetooth-Smart-Cup-Jailbreak/README.md

 APK Easy Tool was effective in providing a turn-key solution to decompile, sign & recompile the 'Hello Cup'(v1.3.1) Application.

-The first step was to  retrieve the Smali resource files that is essentially specialized assembly language code that is used to represent the Dalvik bytecode of Android application & specific to the Android runtime environment.
+The first step was to retrieve the Smali resource files that is essentially specialized assembly language code that is used to represent the Dalvik bytecode of Android applications & specific to the Android runtime environment.

 ![pogobad](https://user-images.githubusercontent.com/78701239/236341352-f93b04d0-090f-4bee-a6af-fb77140e3639.PNG)